 The Other Half Live by Chris Green

-‘I see that Flagman has a new flag flying today,’ says Peter Booth, with the distracted air of a forty-something suburban professional, stuck for something to say.
+‘I see Flagman has a new flag flying today,’ says Peter Booth, with the distracted air of a forty-something suburban professional, stuck for something to say.

 ‘That’s the Donetsk Oblast flag,’ says Levi Gardner, with no hesitation.
 Levi is a senior lecturer at the university.
 Theme Park Engineering or something.
 He is the one with the old white linen jacket and the new black Land Cruiser.

 ‘Where’s that?’ says Emily Booth.
 Emily is the one who arranges these get-togethers for the residents of Sycamore Grove.
 The Booths’ is the last house before you come to open country, arguably the prime spot on the estate.
 They have Kettler Palmer garden furniture and the best stainless steel barbecue money can buy.
 Professional landscapers come in to keep the shrubs tidy and the borders in order.
-Emily just wishes that Peter would replace her Audi.
+Emily just wishes Peter would replace her Audi.
 With a newer one.
 A bigger one.
 A Q7 preferably.
 A black one.

 ‘That’s not so good, is it?’ says Emily.
 ‘Aren’t we supposed to like the other lot?’